 Candidates must be enrolled in good standing at a university or college as an undergraduate or graduate student during the semester of the internship.
-To apply, you must be able to:
+To be eligible for a MIC internship, you must be able to:

 – Register for internship credits through a university or college program and provide verification of enrollment;